ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-1-of-2.md

 # Setup your Civic integration

 In order to use the developer tools for Civic, we need to use our identity to create an account and Civic app.
-[Login](https://integrate.civic.com/login) to the their developer's portal.
+[Login](https://integrate.civic.com/login) to their developer's portal.
 This will also give you an identity that can be used to test out the app later on.
-They have straight forward instructions on downloading the mobile app and verifying your identity.
+They have straightforward instructions on downloading the mobile app and verifying your identity.

 Checkout their [developer's guide](https://docs.civic.com) for an explanation of the service and APIs.
 They describe the flow using the following graphic.